actano/replace-requires/README.md

 * get rid of `lib` entry point for webpack
 * get rid of `lib/schedulemanager` entry point for webpack

-Explicitly name all filenames but 'index'
+Explicitly name all filenames but 'index' -> DONE
 * Explicitly name 'client' file in require,
 * get rid of the default `client` entry point for webpack

-Don't use file extensions for .coffee and .js files
+Don't use file extensions for .coffee and .js files -> DONE
 * Find requires with file extension .js / .coffee
 * Remove file extensions .js and .coffee

-Use file extensions for all other types (needed by webpack)
+Use file extensions for all other types (needed by webpack) -> DONE
 * Connect files with target
 * Print all targets that are not of type '.coffee' / '.js'
 * Manually repair

-Only use 'client' if there is also an 'index' file in the folder
+Only use 'client' if there is also an 'index' file in the folder -> DONE
 * Check if there are folders with file client.coffee/js but without index.coffee/js
 * In this case: Rename client files to index files
 * Adjust requires

-Do not use dynamic require paths
+Do not use dynamic require paths -> DONE
 * Check if dynamic require path are used
 * manually repair if necessary